Health and Longevity Course for Dogs Chapter 4

-In PART 2 and PART 3 of this holistic healing mini course, I touched on two topics.
+In Chapter 2 and Chapter 3 of the Health and Longevity Course for Dogs, I touched on two topics.
 One, how to determine what toxins are in your dog's body and two, how to get rid of them.

-Today, I would like to touch on the topic of pharmaceutical drug use.
-While I am not opposed to their use in some cases, I would like to help you understand the effect of pharmaceutical drugs and why I choose to avoid them whenever possible.
+Today, I'd like to discuss the topic of pharmaceutical drugs one more time.
+While I'm not opposed to their use in some cases, my goal is to help you understand the effect of pharmaceutical drugs and why I choose to avoid them whenever possible.

-Of course, it was not completely true, but in retrospect, I understand my mother’s point.
-Cleaning dishes in dirty water does not make sense.
+Of course, it wasn't completely true, but in retrospect, I understand my mother’s point.
+Cleaning dishes in dirty water doesn't make sense.
 Draining the sink and putting in clean water would make more sense.

 The process of recreating health

-Now it is time to return to health and healing, the process of re-creating health.
+Now it's time to return to healing and the process of re-creating health.
 Disease is a state where health, the optimal state of being, is altered or lost.
-Nature "installed the healing program" directly into our body.
-When your dog has a cut, the skin has an ability to heal, unless the wound is too large to heal on its own.
+Nature installed a healing program directly into your dog's body.
+When your dog has a cut, the skin has the ability to heal, unless the wound is too large.

-The same health restoring automation process kicks in in most parts of the body, the organs and the cells, except when the disease is beyond the body's repair.
+The same automatic health-restoring process takes place in most of the organs and cells, except when the disease is beyond the body's repair.

-The way nature heals is by signaling that there is something wrong with pain, discomfort and inflammation.
-Pain and discomfort enforces the need for rest.
-The purpose of inflammation is to increase blood circulation to flush the tissues, eliminate toxins and bring white blood cells, the body's guards, to the area to remove disease tissue and invaders such as parasites, bacteria and viruses.
+Pain, discomfort and inflammation are a signal the body needs rest, which is the way nature heals.
+The purpose of inflammation is to increase blood circulation to flush tissues, eliminate toxins and bring white blood cells, the body's guards, to the area to remove diseased tissue and invaders such as parasites, bacteria and viruses.

 All these elements of the healing process must function properly in order to achieve the goal of a full recovery and restoration of health.

-Now that we went through the steps of the healing process, we can move on to the effect of pharmaceutical drugs, which can be divided into several groups.
+Now that we've gone through the steps of the healing process, we can move on to the effect of pharmaceutical drugs, which can be divided into several groups.

-1. Drugs that replace a natural occurring substance - such as thyroid hormone in the case of hypothyroidism, insulin in the case of diabetes or mineralocorticoids of the adrenal cortex in the case of Addison's disease.
+1. Drugs that replace a naturally-occurring substance such as thyroid hormone in the case of hypothyroidism, insulin in the case of diabetes or mineralocorticoids of the adrenal cortex in the case of Addison's disease.
 You can see this group of medication replaces hormones that are essential to life and may be low or missing completely.

-This group of drugs usually have a very positive impact on the patient and can be life-saving and the practitioner’s goal should be to use them to restore the body's own hormone production, which may or may not be possible.
+This group of drugs usually have a very positive impact on the patient and can be life-saving.
+The practitioner’s goal should be to use them to restore the body's own hormone production, which may or may not be possible.

-2. Drugs that eliminate parasites, bacteria or viruses are different in that they eliminate pathogens and disease-causing agents.
+2. Drugs that eliminate parasites, bacteria or viruses get rid of pathogens and disease-causing agents.
 They also bring greater risks because of toxicity and the possibility of resistance.
-Now, if you remember the story of my grandmother's dirty dish water, antiparasitic, antifungal or antibiotic drugs can be compared to adding dirt, or toxins, in the body.
+Now, if you remember the story of my grandmother's dirty dishwater, antiparasitic, antifungal or antibiotic drugs can be compared to adding dirt (or toxins) to the body.